nicholasjackson/presentations/swim/swim.md

 ![](https://raw.githubusercontent.com/nicholasjackson/presentations/master/swim/images/byzantine_2.png)

 <!--
-One of the discussed approaches to managing this failure is to apply Byzantine fault tollerance.
-Moving back to our two generals problem the solution was that each of the liutenants would check the double check the order with the other liutenants.
-In this instance should one of the lieutenants be a traitor or should the general themself be a traitor then they would still be able to come to consensus.
+One of the discussed approaches to managing this failure is to apply Byzantine fault tolerance.
+Moving back to our two generals problem the solution was that each of the lieutenants would check the double check the order with the other lieutenants.
+In this instance should one of the lieutenants be a traitor or should the general themselves be a traitor then they would still be able to come to consensus.
 -->

 ---